dimabarbul/XReports/docs/xreports/attribute-based-builder.md

 ## .NET Core Integration

-You need to call extension method UseAttributeBasedBuilder.
+You need to call extension method AddAttributeBasedBuilder.
 This will register IAttributeBasedBuilder.
 Attribute handlers and post-builders can be registered in DI container.

 ```c#
 class ReportModel